 Jonathan Bines, is a Partner at JLT Specialty Ltd, one of the world’s largest insurance providers of insurance.
 Jonathan has over 12 years experience in the design and placement of both conventional and non-conventional UK and International Casualty programmes and is an expert in providing complex risk transfer solutions multinational clients.
 He has worked for Integro, Jardine Lloyd Thompson and Marsh, is ACII qualified and as a Lloyds broker.

-Shivonne is the Managing Director at Women for Women International – UK and previously served as Director of Fundraising, Marketing and Communications for 5 years.
+Shivonne is our Chair & the Managing Director at Women for Women International – UK and previously served as Director of Fundraising, Marketing and Communications for 5 years.
 She has worked in leadership roles in a range of charities and not-for-profit organisations for over 20 years, leading teams to success at Shelter, Maggie's Cancer Caring Centres, Comic Relief, Global Radio Charities and AMREF Health Africa.
 Shivonne was a member of the Fundraising and Communications Committee at Womankind Worldwide and she is an alumni of Civil Society magazine Fundraising's 50 Most Influential list (No:17, No: 9).
 Shivonne holds a degree in Development and International Relations from the University of Sussex.
 Shivonne loves her dog, her nieces, running, yoga, pilates and power-lifting.

 Jean-Marc is a Managing Director in Risk for the Private Bank of Barclays International, which provides private banking, wealth and investment management to private clients in the UK and internationally.